Recommended online editing courses in Australia

 If you have no tertiary qualifications, training or experience in professional editing, the best way to embark on an editing career is to undertake a tertiary course in editing.

-You don’t need a tertiary qualification or editing experience to be eligible for student or associate membership of Institute of Professional Editors (IPEd) in Australia.
-However, to be eligible for professional membership of IPEd, you need to have a tertiary qualification in editing and/or the required level of experience as an editor.
+Note: you don’t need any tertiary qualifications or editing experience to be eligible for student or associate membership of Institute of Professional Editors (IPEd) in Australia.

 - suitable for people who have completed high school